 Topic 1.
-Motivation of master students for international and European academic research
+Motivation of research students on post-doctoral and professional levels.

-- 1. Introductions

-- 2. Overview of the course, syllabus and rules

-- 3. Personal motivation of a researcher

-- 4. What MA thesis can offer students?
+- 1. Introductions. - 2.
+Overview of the course, syllabus and rules. - 3.
+Personal motivation of an international researcher. - 4.
+What contemporary research in international law can offer young researchers?

 Topic 2.
-Choosing your topic
+Choosing your topic of an international research project/paper/monograph.

-- 1. Experience of writing large research paper - 2.
-Criteria for choosing your research area - 3.
-Algorithm of research
+- 1. Experience of writing large research paper. - 2.
+Criteria for choosing your research area. - 3.
+Algorithm of research.